What is a Decentralised Exchange (DEX)?

 May 16, 2023 at 10:27 GMT

 Welcome to the ever-evolving world of cryptocurrencies!
-One term that you’ve probably heard thrown around is “decentralized exchange (DEX).”
+One term that you’ve probably heard thrown around is “decentralised exchange (DEX).”
 But what exactly does it mean?
 Let’s dive deep into the concept.
-The Basics of a Decentralized Exchange A decentralized exchange, often abbreviated as DEX, is a platform that operates without a central authority.
+The Basics of a Decentralised Exchange A decentralised exchange, often abbreviated as DEX, is a platform that operates without a central authority.
 It allows…

 What is a Decentralized Exchgange (DEX)?

 Welcome to the ever-evolving world of cryptocurrencies!
-One term that you’ve probably heard thrown around is “decentralized exchange (DEX).”
+One term that you’ve probably heard thrown around is “decentralised exchange (DEX).”
 But what exactly does it mean?
 Let’s dive deep into the concept.

-A decentralized exchange, often abbreviated as DEX, is a platform that operates without a central authority.
+A decentralised exchange, often abbreviated as DEX, is a platform that operates without a central authority.
 It allows for direct peer-to-peer transactions, all of which are facilitated through automated processes.

 The Role of Central Authority